-Americans working abroad may be eligible to use Foreign Housing Exclusion and Foreign Earned Income Exclusion.
-This way you can exclude certain foreign earned income (wages, compensation for services) from US taxable income.
+Americans working abroad may be eligible to use Foreign Housing Exclusion.
+As well as Foreign Earned Income Exclusion.
+This way you can exclude certain foreign earned income from US taxable income.
+Such as wages and compensation for services.
 As well as certain foreign housing costs paid by their employers.
+In this blog, we will also explain how you can use the Physical Presence Test to maximize the exclusion.

 The exclusions apply regardless of whether any foreign tax is paid on the foreign earned income or housing amounts.
 These exclusion benefits can be claimed only if a US tax return is filed within certain time deadlines.
 Those who have dropped out of the tax reporting system risk losing these valuable tax benefits.
 Unless they take a prompt action to correct the filing situation.
-They are also at risk for very harsh penalties including FBAR penalties.
+They are also at risk for very harsh penalties.
+This includes FBAR penalties.

 • Not including in the calculation of income, contributions made by a foreign employer to an unqualified pension plan